PierreSenellart/theoremkb/README.md

   style-based information for [Extracting scientific results from research articles](https://hal.inria.fr/hal-02956526).
 - [Théo Delemazure](https://theo.delemazure.fr/)'s Master Thesis on
-  first steps towards [A Knowledge Base of Mathematical Results](https://hal.inria.fr/hal-02940819).
+  first steps towards [A Knowledge Base of Mathematical(https://cnrs.hal.science/hal-02940819/) Results](https://hal.inria.fr/hal-02940819).
-- An early proof of concept [Paper](https://hal.archives-ouvertes.fr/hal-03293643) comparing various techniques evaluated individually at a single line level
+- [Shrey Mishra](https://www.linkedin.com/in/shreymishramv96/) presented an early proof of concept [Paper](https://hal.archives-ouvertes.fr/hal-03293643) comparing various techniques evaluated individually at a single line level.
+- [Yacine Brihmouche](https://www.linkedin.com/in/yacine-brihmouche/)'s Master's thesis on [TheoremKB: a knowledge base of Mathematical results](https://inria.hal.science/hal-03897168) connecting proofs and theorems from different papers.
+- [Antoine Gauquier](https://www.linkedin.com/in/antoine-gauquier-0a176b152/)'s Master's thesis on [Impact of the document class in the automatic extraction of mathematical environments in the scientific literature](https://hal.archives-ouvertes.fr/hal-03293643](https://inria.hal.science/hal-04220990/document))
+- [Antoine Gauquier](https://www.linkedin.com/in/antoine-gauquier-0a176b152/) presented a [paper](https://inria.hal.science/hal-04379415/file/Final_report__AI311_GAUQUIER_Antoine.pdf) on Automatically inferring the document class used in a scientific article.
+- [Shrey Mishra](https://www.linkedin.com/in/shreymishramv96/)'s [Paper](https://arxiv.org/abs/2307.09047) on Multimodal Machine Learning for Extraction of Theorems and Proofs in the Scientific Literature.
+- [Shufan JIANG](https://shufanjiang.github.io)'s [Paper](https://arxiv.org/pdf/2311.12448.pdf) on  Extracting Definienda in Mathematical Scholarly Articles with Transformers.

 ## Dataset

 One of our dataset of reference is formed of 4400 articles extracted from